MarvinLeRouge/laravel-task-manager/README.md

-# Laravel Task Manager API
+# Laravel Task Manager — API Branch

 A modern RESTful API for task management built with **Laravel 12** and **Sanctum**.